Mariners continue to load up on high-school players in MLB draft

 - B/T: R/R

-Woo underwent surgery in April on his elbow to repair damage to his ulnar collateral ligament.
-He didn’t have a full Tommy John surgery where the entire ligament is replaced, but he had what is called an internal brace of collagen dipped tape is inserted to reinforce the ligament.
+Woo underwent elbow surgery in April to repair damage to his ulnar collateral ligament.
+He didn’t have full Tommy John surgery where the entire ligament is replaced, but he had what is called an internal brace of collagen dipped tape inserted to reinforce the ligament.
 He’s already started a throwing program as part of the recovery.
 Before the surgery, he was touching 98 mph.
-The Mariners area scouts saw him while also scouting right-hander Taylor Dollard, their fifth-round pick in 2020.
+The Mariners area scouts saw him while also scouting right-hander Taylor Dollard, their fifth-round choice in 2020.

 Colin Davis, OF, Wofford